jaroslav009/ReactSite/README.md

 $ npm start
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:8080](http://localhost:8080/).

 ### Running Server
 ```
 $ node index.js
 ```

+Your app should now be running on [localhost:5000](http://localhost:5000/).